Effects of site dilution on Compensation in Ising Spin-1/2 trilayered triangular Ferrimagnets with non-equivalent planes: Summary

 \section{Summary}

 In this work, we have investigated the role played by site dilution in creating compensation points in a ferrimagnetic spin-1/2 Ising trilayer on triangular monolayers compared to its pristine counterpart, using Metropolis Monte Carlo simulation.
-The ABA and AAB configurations have non-equivalent planes in the sense that only A-layers are randomly site-diluted but the \textit{dominant} B-layer is pristine.
-While discussing the magneto-thermal behaviour, we witnessed for a fixed concentration of spin-$0$ impurities, the compensation point shifts towards the critical point and ultimately merges with it, as we increase either of the coupling ratios.
-For a fixed combination of coupling ratios, increase in the concentration of the diluted sites leads to the shift of both, compensation and critical temperatures towards the lower temperature ends.
+The ABA and AAB configurations have non-equivalent planes in the sense that only A-layers are randomly site-diluted but the B-layer, \textit{with dominant in-plane coupling}, is pristine.
+While discussing the magneto-thermal behaviour, we witnessed that for a fixed concentration of spin-$0$ impurities, the compensation point shifts towards the critical point and ultimately merges with it, as we increase either of the coupling ratios.
+For a fixed combination of coupling ratios, an increase in the concentration of the diluted sites leads to the shift of both, compensation and critical temperatures towards the lower temperature ends.
 Thermal variation of fluctuations of magnetisation and associative energy also supports the previous observation.
-The variation of Compensation temperature with concentration of non-magnetic atoms can be modelled by a \textit{linear} variation.
-Across the entire range of concentration of non-magnetic impurities, we witness continuouus phase transition across the transition point for all the combination of coupling strengths.
-Still, the most interesting and important observation is obviously imprity-driven creation of compensation points for certain combination of coupling strengths in site-diluted systems.
-The threshold concentration of non-magnetic impurities, $\rho_{T}$, above which a compensation point is created for a certain combination of coupling ratios in a diluted trilayered system, varies in a parabolic manner with the coupling ratios for both the ABA and AAB configurations.
-Thus the fitted mathematical formulae characterises the system and provides us with a compelete description of the diluted trilayered magnetic systems.
+The variation of Compensation temperature with the concentration of nonmagnetic atoms can be modelled by a \textit{linear} variation.
+Across the entire range of concentration of nonmagnetic impurities, we witness continuous phase transitions (second order phase transitions) across the critical points for all the combinations of coupling strengths.
+Still, the most interesting and important observation is the impurity-driven creation of compensation points for certain combinations of coupling strengths in site-diluted systems.
+The threshold concentration of nonmagnetic impurities, $\rho_{T}$, above which a compensation point is created for a certain combination of coupling ratios in a diluted trilayered system, varies in a parabolic manner with the coupling ratios for both the ABA and AAB configurations.
+Thus the fitted mathematical formulae characterise the system and provide us with a complete description of the diluted trilayered magnetic systems.
 These results may contribute to the prospective research of diluted magnetic layered materials with non-equivalent planes with several different sublattice geometries.